Current challenges and trends in ISO 27001

 2. Cloud security and remote working ☁️

-3 Regulatory requirements and data protection 📋
+3. Regulatory requirements and data protection 📋

-4 Cyber threats and resilience 🔒
+4. Cyber threats and resilience 🔒

 5. Awareness programmes 🎓

-6. Costs and resource management 💰
+6. Cost and resource management 💰

 Implementing and maintaining an ISMS can be resource-intensive, especially for small and medium-sized enterprises (SMEs).
-The use of automation tools, managed security services and a clear prioritisation of the most important security measures help to use resources efficiently and control costs.
+The use of automation tools, managed security services and clear prioritisation of the most important security measures help to use resources efficiently and control costs.

 Conclusion